Make sure to read the entire guidelines and carefully prepare your manuscript before submission.

 YouTube/Vimeo Video

 [4] NRK.
 "Medieval helpdesk with English subtitles," YouTube, Feb.
 26, 2007 [Video file].
-Available: http://www.youtube.com/watch?v=pQHX-SjgQvQ.
+Available: https://www.youtube.com/watch?v=pQHX-SjgQvQ.
 [Accessed: Jan.
 28, 2014].

 Chapter or Article in Edited Book